 Use of swabs is discouraged.
 However, if a swab is used, a flocked swab is preferred because it can recover more specimen.
-Swabs used for molecular assays (see Nucleic Acid–Based Identification Methods for Infectious Disease) must be compatible for the specific molecular assay for which they are intended.
+Swabs used for molecular assays Nucleic Acid–Based Identification Methods for Infectious Disease Nucleic acid–based methods detect organism-specific DNA or RNA sequences extracted from the microorganism.
+Sequences may or may not be amplified in vitro.
+Nucleic acid–based (molecular) identification... read more must be compatible for the specific molecular assay for which they are intended.
 The wrong type of swab can produce false-negative results.
 Wooden-shafted swabs are toxic to some viruses.
-Cotton-tipped swabs are toxic for some bacteria and chlamydiae.
+Cotton-tipped swabs are toxic to some bacteria, including chlamydiae.

 Blood cultures require decontamination and disinfection of the skin (eg, povidone iodine swab, allowed to dry, removed with 70% alcohol).
 Multiple samples, each from a different site are generally used; they are taken nearly simultaneously with fever spikes if possible.
-Normal flora of skin and mucous membranes that grows in only a single blood sample is usually interpreted as contamination.
+Normal flora of skin that grows in only a single blood sample is usually interpreted as contamination.